 [Section 10A inserted by No. 68 of 2004 s.
 21.]

-11. Reporting of dangerous situations or occurrences
+11. Duty to report some occurrences and situations

 (1) Every person working in a mine must report immediately to the person in immediate authority over that person —

 (a) any potentially serious occurrence that arises in the course of or in connection with that person’s work; and